codess-aus/DP-200/README.md

 You keep Azure Storage access keys in Azure Key Vault.
 You need to configure a reference to those keys from within Azure Databricks to enable secure access to Azure Blob Storage.

-Solution: You create a secret scope using the Databricks CLI (version 0.7.1 and above).
-X
+Solution: You create a secret scope using the Databricks CLI (version 0.7.1 and above). **X**
-Solution: You create a secret scope using the Secrets API via the Azure Databricks 2.0/secrets/scopes/create endpoint.
-X
+Solution: You create a secret scope using the Secrets API via the Azure Databricks 2.0/secrets/scopes/create endpoint. **X**
+Solution: You open Azure Databricks workspace from Azure portal, add *secrets/createScope to its URL, and fill in all the details to create the secret scope **Y**

 The Databricks CLI can be used to create only Databricks-backed secret scopes, for example when the keys are stored in an encrypted database owned and managed by Azure Databricks.
 The setup of an Azure Key Vault-backed secret scope is supported only in Azure Databricks UI.